Mutual Coupling Aware Channel Estimation for RIS-Aided Multi-User mmWave Systems: System Model

-Comparing Eq.~\eqref{eq8} with Eq.~\eqref{eq9}, it can be observed that each RIS element no longer radiates EM waves independently when the MC effect is taken into account and exhibits nonlinear coupling between elements.
-Furthermore, the MC effect influences signal processing and degrades the orthogonality of the equivalent dictionary in OMP-based approaches, as shown in the subsequent analysis, thereby introducing additional challenges for channel estimation.
+Comparing Eq.~\eqref{eq8} with Eq.~\eqref{eq9}, it can be observed that, once the MC effect is taken into account, RIS elements no longer radiate EM waves independently and instead exhibit nonlinear coupling among elements.
+Specifically, the RIS response matrix loses its diagonal structure under MC, and the reflections from different RIS elements become strongly coupled.
+This coupling fundamentally alters both the structure and dimensionality of the cascaded user-RIS-BS channel, invalidates the diagonal property exploited by conventional RIS channel estimation methods, and significantly degrades the orthogonality of the equivalent sensing matrix.
+As a result, standard OMP-based approaches developed for MC-unaware models are no longer directly applicable.
+As demonstrated in the subsequent analysis, these effects introduce additional challenges for reliable channel estimation.